Kava-Labs/oros/README.md

 - We are currently manually writing tool calls for queries and transaction tools per chain, per message type.
-While we've built this in a way that's easily extensible (supporting new EVM chains, additional Cosmos functionality, etc.), but automation is the goal
+While we've built this in a way that's easily extensible (supporting new EVM chains, additional Cosmos functionality, etc.), automation is the goal
     - Ideally, we just need an ERC20 ABI and/or JSON endpoint to derive the necessary tool functions
-    - Goal is to simplify 3rd party integrations (similar to Keplr's process - simply make a pull request with a JSON file with necessary config)
+  - Goal is to simplify 3rd party integrations (similar to Keplr's process - simply make a pull request to a JSON file with necessary config)
 - Extending functionality to include
-    - Add in EIP712 signing (Metamask support for Cosmos transactions, like staking, rewards, Lend, etc.)
-    - Add in `newMsgConvertCoinToERC20` and `newMsgConvertERC20ToCoin` to bridge between EVM and SDK.
+    - Add in `newMsgConvertCoinToERC20` and `newMsgConvertERC20ToCoin` to bridge USDt between EVM and SDK.
-    - Add in
+    - Add in EIP712 signing (Metamask support for Cosmos transactions, like Lend, staking, rewards, etc.)
     - Add in cosmos chain configuration
-    - TODO: What remaining configuration is needed to support evm to sdk transfer of USDT
-    - Add in `msgSend`